 Do you miss the days of seeing a row of heads lowered to computer screens, watching employees chat about weekend plans at the watercooler, and knowing exactly when someone is taking a coffee break?
 Well, you might, but your employees don’t.

 Remote collaboration is happening in ways you might not be aware of, such as regular text messaging.
-And your employees need you to lean into a new way of working and reduce the value you place on the more traditional ways of working in order to continue building on the success remote work is seeing.
+And your employees need you to lean into a new way of working and reduce the value you place on the traditional office work environment and ways of working in order to continue building on the success of remote work.

 What needs to change: Workplace culture needs to evolve toward trust and empowerment.